luxmentis/SiestaExt/README.md

 ## Project status

 🔴 Not quite ready yet 🔴  The code should be pretty stable, but
-- in-code documentation still to come (use this README for now)
 - tests need some attention
 - more docs in general
 - other non-code stuff